2011 PlayStation Network outage: May 6, 2011

+May 14, 2011

-On May 14 various services began coming back online on a country-by-country basis, starting with North America.
+Various services began coming back online on a country-by-country basis, starting with North America.
 These services included: sign-in for PSN and Qriocity services (including password resetting), online game-play on PS3 and PSP, playback of rental video content, Music Unlimited service (PS3 and PC), access to third party services (such as Netflix, Hulu, Vudu and MLB.tv), friends list, chat functionality and PlayStation Home.
 The actions came with a firmware update for the PS3, version 3.61.
 As of May 15 service in Japan and East Asia had not yet been approved.

+May 18, 2011

-On May 18 SOE shut down the password reset page on their site following the discovery of another exploit that allowed users to reset other users' passwords, using the other user's email address and date of birth.
+Sony shut down the password reset page on their site following the discovery of another exploit that allowed users to reset other users' passwords, using the other user's email address and date of birth.
 Sign-in using PSN details to various other Sony websites was also disabled, but console sign-ins were not affected.